 Another factor to weigh is insurance coverage.
 If the dog owner has a liability policy that applies to the bite incident, you've got a built-in guarantee that there's money available to compensate you.
 So, if you've suffered significant injuries and other losses, and the dog owner's homeowner's insurance applies to the bite incident, then pursuing compensation might be a good idea.

-One final note on "when to sue": Your state has a personal injury statute of limitations that sets a limit on the amount of time an injured person can wait before filing their case in the state's civil court system.
-If you’re thinking about filing a lawsuit over dog bite injuries, you need to pay attention to and abide by this deadline.
+Your state has a personal injury statute of limitations that sets a limit on the amount of time an injured person can wait before filing their case in the state's civil court system.
+These laws apply to all kinds of lawsuits, including those over dog-bite injuries.

 If you're thinking about filing a lawsuit after a dog-bite incident, you need to pay attention to the statute of limitations deadline and how it applies to your situation.
 Even if you're confident you'll receive a settlement, you always want to have the option of taking the matter to court, even if it's only for added leverage during the injury settlement negotiation process.

 There are a number of situations in which a dog owner's potential liability for bites and other injuries might be limited, or eliminated altogether.
 In most states, these defenses are spelled out in the same laws (statutes) that dictate how and when a dog owner might be liable for injuries caused by their animal.
 Here are a few examples: